Cham Prasidh

 Cham was born Ung You Teckhor to an ethnic Chinese family who were engaged in Entrepot trade.
 His father, Ung You Y, served as the member of parliament for Stung Treng province during Lon Nol's regime before the Khmer Rouge took over Cambodia.

 After the 2013 general elections, the Ministry of Industry, Mines, and Energy was split into two separate ministries: the Ministry of Industry and the Handicrafts and Ministry of Mines and Energy with the reasoning that the scale of work was too big for one ministry to handle.
+Since March 2020, the ministry was revamped as Ministry of Industry, Science, Technology & Innovation.